 In order to do its work, Chkdsk needs complete and exclusive access to the disk it’s about to check.
-If it doesn’t have that, “Chkdsk cannot run because the volume is in use by another process” is the result.
+If it doesn’t have that, the result is the error message “Chkdsk cannot run because the volume is in use by another process”.

 I’ll look at why, what to do, and what it looks like as it happens.